Penny Smith: Other work

 Smith has written for a number of national newspapers and magazines, including a beauty column for "Femail" in the Daily Mail and articles in Essentials magazine, Good Housekeeping, and Woman and Home.

 Smith has produced three yoga videos: Penny Smith's Power Yoga, Penny Smith's Essential Guide to Yoga presented alongside Howard Napper and Penny Smith's Yoga Masterclass.

 Personal life

-Her older sister married at Grantham register office in January 1983; her sister studied clarinet at the Royal College of Music, marrying a guitarist.

-Smith married journalist Tony Birtley on Saturday 12 May 1984 at St Wulfram's Church, Grantham, the reception was held in Colsterworth; the best man was Daily Star reporter George Dearsley.
-The couple moved to Nassington in north-east Northamptonshire, where they were married for three years; they divorced in 1987.
-Her parents Graham and Christine, who married in 1955, lived at Phaeton House, 59 High Street in Colsterworth in the 1980s, her father had an engineering business in Grantham, later moving to Cyprus in the late 1980s.
+Smith married journalist Tony Birtley on Saturday 12 May 1983 at St Wulfram's Church, Grantham, the reception was held in Colsterworth; the best man was Daily Star reporter George Dearsley.
+The couple moved to Nassington in north-east Northamptonshire, where they were married for four years; they divorced in 1987.
+Her parents Graham and Christine, who married in 1955, lived in Colsterworth in the 1980s; her father had an engineering business in Grantham, later moving to Cyprus in the late 1980s.

 She counts Rory Bremner and Paul McKenna amongst her ex-boyfriends.
 Since September 2001, Smith has been in a long term relationship with the actor Vince Leigh.

 Smith lives in Notting Hill, West London.